 Multitools often feature large blades of varying texture, pliers and bottle openers.
 Other tools try to include as many features as possible.
 Popular tools include features that enhance usability, like safety controls.
 Finding multitools is easy with a quick search online or by going to your local camping store.

 A pocket knife is an essential tool when camping.
 When considering the type of knife to purchase, try finding one that’s small, lightweight, and made from high-quality materials so it doesn’t break.
 Small knives are more than adequate when addressing emergency situations in the outdoors.
-Larger knives are not needed and will weigh down your pack.
+Though camping knife sets will benefit you when you’re at your campsite, larger knives are not needed and will weigh down your emergency pack.

 On a related note, the pocketknife should be comfortable to transport, so it should be light in weight.
 The durability and usability of the knife are important, so you should be sure it is constructed with quality stainless steel.